Introduction

 This next grouping relates to how Vim manages its buffers and history.
 I like Vim to hide my buffers instead of closing them completely.
 This allows me to keep modified buffers without being forced to save or abandon them.
 Next I have Vim remember 100 commands in history and set my undo level to 100 as well.

-" tab -> spacesset expandtabset tabstop=2" a tab is 2 spacesset softtabstop=2 " tab size when insterting/pastingset shiftwidth=2 " number of spaces to use for autoindentingset shiftround" use multiple of shiftwidth when indenting with '<' and '>'set smarttab" insert tabs on the start of a line according to shiftwidth, not tabstop
+" tab -> spacesset expandtabset tabstop=2" a tab is 2 spacesset softtabstop=2 " tab size when inserting/pastingset shiftwidth=2 " number of spaces to use for autoindentingset shiftround" use multiple of shiftwidth when indenting with '<' and '>'set smarttab" insert tabs on the start of a line according to shiftwidth, not tabstop

 The prolific spaces vs. tags section is next up, and I’m firmly in the converting spaces to tabs camp, so my Vim configuration reflects that.
 The first line expands tabs to spaces, with tab spacing of 2.
+Shiftwidth sets the number of spaces used when autoindenting.

 set autoindent" always set autoindenting onset copyindent" copy the previous indentation on autoindenting